sjmikler/progress-table/integrations.md

 ))
 ```

+### With Progress Table

-When using Progress Table, you get rich and clean output.
+When using Progress Table, you get rich and clean logging.

-Moreover, your code is short, clear and you get a progress bar!
+Moreover, your code is short, clean and you get a progress bar extra!

 ```python
 ...